pyth-network/pyth-examples/price_feeds/evm/oracle_swap/README.md

 # Pyth Oracle AMM

-This directory contains an example of AMM application using Pyth price oracle.
+This directory contains an example of an AMM application using Pyth Price Oracle.
-This AMM manages a pool of two tokens and allows a user to trade with the pool at the current Pyth price.
+This AMM application manages a pool of two tokens and allows a user to trade with the pool at the current Pyth price.

 This application has two components.
 The first component is a smart contract (in the `contract` directory) that manages the pool and implements the trading functionality.
 The second is a frontend application (in the `app` directory) that communicates with the smart contract.